NC Divorce Tips – 5 Things To Do Before You Divorce

 3. Do not move out of the marital home without talking to an attorney first.

 Leaving the house without a good reason may cause you to pay alimony or may result in your inability to collect alimony once the divorce is finalized.
-If you leave the house, you may also be unable to return until after a court divides the property.
+If you leave the house, you may also be unable to return until after a court divides the property according to standard NC divorce laws.
 This process will take more than a year.
 The best advice is to stay in the house until after you talk with an attorney unless your spouse is violent.
 If your spouse is violent, you must take all steps necessary to protect yourself and your children.

 4. If you have been involved in any extramarital affairs, talk to a lawyer before you discuss this with your spouse or anyone else.

 In this case, honesty may not be the best policy.
-In addition to the fact that adultery is illegal in the state of North Carolina, admission of an affair can have other dire consequences.
+In addition to the fact that adultery is illegal in the state of North Carolina, admission of an affair can have other dire consequences in an NC divorce.
 If your spouse is a candidate for alimony, any illicit sexual behavior on your part could end up costing you thousands in additional alimony payments.

 Although an alimony claimant is not required to prove the other spouse is at fault in order to be entitled to postseparation support or alimony, the alimony statute addresses the concept of marital fault and permits a judge to consider evidence of fault in fixing the amount of alimony to be awarded, if any.